asdoblado96/TFG_2020_ASD/readme.md

 This board was developed as a final bachelor degree project.

-It arrived as an opportunity to build a board that mixes the advantages of both, microcontrollers and FPGAs, devices in one product.
+It arrived as an opportunity to build a board that combines the advantages of both, microcontrollers and FPGAs, devices in one product.

-As an open source project, you will find all necessary files and information in this GitHub.
+As an open source project, you will find all necessary files and information in this repository.

 Please, take into account that the board was developped as an student.
-My purpose with this project was merely to learn about electronics and electronic product development, so let me know any error, doubt or possible improvent.
+The purpose of this project was merely to learn about electronics and electronic product development.
+Please, don't hesitate to contact me in case of doubt, suggestion or if you find any error.

 Thank you.